GE 100, First-Year Seminar, 3 Units

 WRIT 241, Writing 2: Physical Activity and Health Promotion, 3 Units

-Prerequisite: GE 100; HON 101 or C- or better in WRIT 110; C- or higher in BIOL 230 or BIOL 250; and students must be applied exercise science, kinesiology, or physical education majors.
+Prerequisite: GE 100; HON 101 or C- or better in WRIT 110; C- or higher in BIOL 230 or BIOL 250; students must be kinesiology majors, other majors may enroll by instructor consent.

 WRIT 242, Writing 2: Entrepreneurial Tech Start-ups, 3 Units